The Wild Wild West: Cancellation

+Domestic and foreign syndication

 The series was shown in the United Kingdom on the ITV network starting May 5, 1968.
-It was reasonably popular, but has not been seen on British terrestrial television since the early 1980s.
+It was reasonably popular but has not been seen on British terrestrial television since the early 1980s.
+In France, the series was known locally as Les Mystères de l'Ouest, where it was successful since all four seasons were released in a DVD boxed set there before they were released in the U.S.

-Syndication

 In the summer of 1970, CBS reran several episodes of The Wild Wild West on Mondays at 10 p.m. as a summer replacement for The Carol Burnett Show.
 These episodes were "The Night of the Bleak Island" (aired July 6); "The Night of the Big Blackmail" (July 13); "The Night of the Kraken" (July 20); "The Night of the Diva" (July 27); "The Night of the Simian Terror" (August 3); "The Night of the Bubbling Death" (August 11); "The Night of the Returning Dead" (August 17); "The Night of the Falcon" (August 24); "The Night of the Underground Terror" (August 31); and "The Night of the Sedgewick Curse" (September 7).
 Curiously, none of these featured the most frequent and popular villain, Dr. Loveless.

 TV critic Lawrence Laurent wrote, "The return of Wild Wild West even for a summer re-run isn't surprising.
 CBS-TV was never really very eager to cancel this series, since over a four-year run that began in 1965 the Wild Wild West had been a solid winner in the ratings.
 Cancellation came mainly because CBS officials were concerned about the criticism over televised violence and to a lesser degree because Robert Conrad had grown slightly weary of the role of James West.
 Ever since last fall's ratings started rolling in, CBS has wished that it had kept Wild Wild West.
 None of the replacements have done nearly as well and, as a result, all of the Friday programs suffered."